gr-yb/yugabyte-differential-backup/differential-backup.md

 # Goals

 * Reduce the storage size and time to backup a database to off-cluster storage.
-* Minimze changes to existing backup process
+* Minimize changes to existing backup process
 * Maximize re-use of existing backup code
 * Remove expired files from off-cluster storage